-This is when the employee directly discriminates against you because of your age.
+This is when the employer directly discriminates against you because of your age.

 This is when due to a provision, criterion or practice put in place by the employer against all employees it disadvantages a certain age group more significantly than any other.

 An employee should not encounter unwanted conduct towards them because of their age.
-This could be offensive comments or jokes about their age group or excluding you from social events because of your age (be it you’re older than the other employees or younger, it doesn’t matter.)
+This could be offensive comments or jokes about their age group or excluding them from social events because of their age (be it they’re older than the other employees or younger, it doesn’t matter.)